2005:

 2006:

-Disney World's biggest ride yet, Expedition Everest, a 20-story,
+Disney World's biggest ride yet, Expedition Everest - Legend of the Forbidden

 The third Hannah Montana episode "She's A Super Sneak"